Use Azure DevOps Server or Services to trigger a test saved in ALM

 If the field is left blank, there is no timeout.

-- Run on a planned host
+- Run on a planned host - Run tests on a planned host, as defined in ALM.

 To hide information such as the ALM password or the SSO credentials, define Azure task variables for this information and lock them: